 Why We're So Innovative

 Thanks to the Belo Foundation (known now as Parks for Downtown Dallas), a Dallas Morning News Innovation Endowment was established in 2016 to help fund our efforts.
 As part of that, Robert Quigley, a former digital journalist who teaches at the school, was appointed Innovation Director.
 Quigley worked with graduate and undergraduate students to found several programs through the Endowment, such as the Tiny Texas Podcast Festival and The Drag.
-In August 2020, Christian McDonald was appointed the new Innovation Director.
+In August 2020, Christian McDonald was appointed the Innovation Director.

 Our Media Innovations Capstone Course

 Before we had received the endowment, Quigley had worked with select undergraduates in semester-long projects for news organizations such as the Dallas Morning News, Austin American-Statesman, Univision and The New York Times.
 With the funding, we introduced a new capstone course that allows more students to participate.
-The resulting Media Innovations Capstone course, which debuted in spring 2018, focuses on product development.
-At first, media organizations pitched product ideas to the class and students, and, working in groups, went through the product development cycle and handed off the finished projects at the end of the course to the companies.
-In the first semester, students built a live music map and database for Austin’s NPR station, KUT; they worked through a social strategy for the Austin American-Statesman, built a podcast for The Daily Dot and much more.
-Today, students in the course have the option of working on podcasts for The Drag or developing products for media organizations.
-This course will be taught every fall and spring by Quigley and McDonald.
+The resulting Digital Innovations Capstone course, which debuted in spring 2018, focuses on product development.
+Students in the class form teams to explore topics, challenges and solutions that can be presented through digital media products and projects.
+Some teams work on their own ideas, while others work with professional media organizations to explore new ground or hone existing projects.
+This course is taught each fall and spring by Christian McDonald.